Xiu Zelan: Post at the Taiwan Railways Administration

-Xiu was assigned to the Department of General Logistics and Engineering as an assistant engineer / architect.
-Despite the department suffering from the lack of funds and resources, Xiu was soon involved in many major projects.
+Xiu was assigned to the Department of General Logistics and Engineering as an assistant engineer/architect.
+Despite the department needing more funds and resources, Xiu was soon involved in many significant projects.
 One of the most notable examples was the Banqiao (also written as Panchiao) Train Station, now demolished.

-Xiu met fellow engineer, C. K. Fu, when they were both working in the Department of General Logistics and Engineering in the TRA.
-They were later married in 1953, and had a son together.
+Xiu met fellow engineer Fu Chi-kuan while working in the Department of General Logistics and Engineering in the TRA.
+They were later married in 1953 and had a son together.
+Xiu finished the Tri-Service General Hospital nursery school, her first building not linked to rail, in 1954.

-In 1955, Xiu and her husband left their posts at the TRA, and established a private practice together in the following year.
+In 1955, Xiu and her husband left their posts at the TRA and established a private practice together, the Tse Chun Architectural Firm, in the following year.

 Private practice and rising fame

+The Tse Chun Architectural Firm was highly active between 1956 and 1966, completing several educational building projects.
+After traveling to Canada and the United States in 1967, where she visited suburban residential communities, Xiu began planning the Garden City, a planned community in Taipei.
+Fu was charged with sedition and jailed for three years starting in 1970.
+The Garden City project continued, and the couple refocused on the project after Fu's release.
+Through 1987, Garden City was the couple's main project, with few unrelated buildings completed in the 1980s.